AaraniSivasekaram/Predictive_Modelling_Project/README_Segment_1.md

 1. Based on the sociodemographic indicators available, are we able to predict vaccine hesitancy in US counties?
 2. How do sociodemographic indicators affect vaccine hesitancy?
 3. What barriers exist in vaccine implementation and how can these be mitigated?
-4. How can this analysis inform to vaccine implementation strategies within an Ontario context?
+4. How can this analysis inform vaccine implementation strategies within an Ontario context?

 ## Technology
 **Data Cleaning and Analysis:** Python version 3.7.6 (Visual Studio Code and Jupyter Notebook) with Python Libraries used to clean data and perform exploratory analysis (Pandas, numpy, flask, SQLAlchemy)

-**Database Storage:** SQL (Postgres & pgAdmin) is the database we intend to use, and we will integrate Flask to display the data.

-**Machine Learning:** SciKitLearn is the Machine Learning library we'll be using to create a Random Forest classifier.

-**Dashboard:** In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.

 **Database Storage:** SQL (Postgres & pgAdmin, AWS) is the database we intend to use, and we will integrate Flask to display the data.